 How to Manage Video Assets with Digital Asset Management

 Video digital asset management handles storing, organizing, and sharing large video files.
 It includes proxy playback, metadata tagging, and version control.
-This guide covers the five capabilities that matter most when managing video assets at scale.
+This guide covers the key capabilities that matter most when managing video assets at scale.
+This guide covers digital asset management video with practical examples.

-- File sizes have jumped 400% in five years.
-4K is standard.
-8K is arriving.
+- File sizes have increased.
+High resolution formats are now standard.
 RAW workflows generate files measured in hundreds of gigabytes.
 Systems built for images and documents can't keep up.

-- Teams lose 5+ hours per week searching for video assets.
+- Teams lose hours searching for video assets.
 Without good metadata and versioning, finding the right clip means digging through nested folders and guessing at file names.

 Not every DAM handles video well.
 Here are the five features that separate video-capable platforms from generic file storage: